gramaziokohler/clamp_firmware/clamp_controller/06_SL1_Controller.md

 Three stage gear box with ratio (determined by the number of teeth on Ring vs Sun: (Teeth-on-ring) / (Teeth-on-sun) + 1) = (46/17+1) x (46/11+1) x (46/11+1)

 The integrated hall sensor on the DC motors have 11 steps per rev per channel.
 Effectively **44 steps per rev**.
 (100kHz max).
-After the two gear boxes, the conversion is **4378 steps per rev.**
+After the two gear boxes, the conversion is **4378 steps per rev.** At 1.75mm pitch, **2501 steps per mm**.

 The Gripper Pin Mechanism has about 47mm travel on M12 with 1.75mm Pitch.
 Total travel is **117589 steps**